Yehan20/Hackathon-Drawing-App/README.md

 ### Option 2

+Unfortunately we are not mobile friendly at this time.
+Our application works on desktop browsers only.

 1. You can either clone the files of this repository or download the files to your local files.
 2. Utilize VScode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) by Ritwick Dey to open the draw.html file.
 3. Now have fun and let your imagination run wild!
 (Use your mouse or touchpad, your cursor is your pen/pencil/brush)